-What we find particularly interesting is that in addition to "traditional" explanatory factors, e.g. previous experiences with inflation, the unemployment rate, membership in the European System of Central Banks and in organizations within which other countries had undertaken reforms before, a cultural factor is at least as central, and often more important (quantitatively), for explaining the time it takes until a reform is undertaken.
-This points at the importance of incorporating social trust and other cultural factors in future studies of economic reforms of various kinds.
+What we find particularly interesting is that in addition to 'traditional' explanatory factors, e.g. previous experiences with inflation, the unemployment rate, membership in the European System of Central Banks and in organizations within which other countries had undertaken reforms before, a cultural factor is at least as central, and often more important (quantitatively), for explaining the time it takes until institutional change comes about.
+This points at the importance of incorporating social trust and other cultural factors in future studies of reforms of institutions of various kinds.